aristanetworks/anta/docs/security-advisory-reports.md

 - The number of security advisories and devices assessed.

 The overview describes the execution context.
 The `--expand` option affects only the presentation of device findings.
+Likewise, `--hide` filters displayed findings without changing the assessment counts; when it hides every finding, the report still contains the run overview.

 Expanded output follows the regular ANTA Markdown parent/child layout: